Kee Tai Zhongxiao

-The Kee Tai Zhongxiao (基泰忠孝 (Jī Tài Zhōngxìao)) is a 151.5 m, 37-storey mixed-used skyscraper located in Zhongzheng District, Taipei, Taiwan.
+Kee Tai Zhongxiao (基泰忠孝 (Jī Tài Zhōngxìao)) is a 151.5 m, 37-storey mixed-used skyscraper located in Zhongzheng District, Taipei, Taiwan.
 The building started construction in 2012 and was completed in 2019.
 The floor area of the building is 25,605 m2, and it comprises 37 floors above ground, as well as six basement levels.
 As of January 2021, the building is the second tallest building in Zhongzheng District, after Shin Kong Life Tower.

 Location

 The building is located in Zhongzheng District, which is the traditional city center of Taipei, home to most of the national government buildings of Taiwan, including the Presidential Office, the Executive Yuan, the Control Yuan, the Legislative Yuan, the Judicial Yuan and various government ministries.
 The building is located in close proximity to Taipei Main Station.